School Personal Statement

 luck stories, unless they explain your professional commitment

-Don't underestimate the committee's interest in your maturity and interpersonal strengths (or lack of them).
-Due to the high ethical standards and level of critical thinking expected in the legal profession, your character and motivation will be highly scrutinized during the law school admission process.
-Use the essay set to sell your whole self, not just the individual pieces that you think they want to see.
+Don't underestimate the importance of your personal strengths (or lack of them).
+Due to the high ethical standards and level of critical thinking expected in the legal profession, your character and motivation will be highly scrutinized during the selection process.
+You should use the personal statement to sell your whole self, not just the individual pieces that you think they want to see.

 Before you write, consider your audience and their objective.
 Committee members are vibrant people with unique personalities and talents.
-Their goal is to select a class of diverse, passionate students who will best contribute to the class.
+Their goal is to select passionate students from all backgrounds and walks of life who will contribute to the class in their own unique way.
 The ultimate class roster will include talented athletes, musicians, scientists and poets.
 No two successful candidates are alike, nor are their essays.
 A "great essay" can be about football, a dance recital, a family vacation or an embarrassing moment.
 What's the common denominator?
 Your writing must reveal your true personality, whatever that may be.
 Show us who you are and what you will bring to our program.
 Show us the contribution that only you can make.

 2. Write naturally, but concisely.
 Use simple sentence structure and your normal everyday vocabulary.
 Don't waste time on fancy introductions; get to the point quickly and reinforce it with specific examples.